 New standards to prevent adverse impacts from the existing oil and gas facilities in the county, including the ability to inspect existing facilities.
-Existing facilities will be subject to noise and odor standards and must submit an Emergency Response Plan.
+Noise and odor will be evaluated at existing facilities and operators must submit an Emergency Response Plan.